Barn Creek Backyard Ultra

 Event Overview The Barkley Fall Classic (BFC) is a 50 km trail running event.
 It takes place in the rugged Brushy Mountains terrain within Frozen Head State Park in Tennessee.
 The course is designed to give runners a sample of the challenge..

-Experience the single track trails of the Big South Fork National River and Recreation Area with a 17.5 mile or 10k loop.
-Enjoy a post race family picnic and commemorative apparel in the heart of Oneida.
+Experience the natural beauty of the Big South Fork National River and Recreation Area with a loop trail race featuring 17.5 mile and 10K options primarily on single track terrain.